Long-time Ricci flow existence and topological rigidity from manifolds with pinched scale-invariant integral curvature: Introduction

 \section{Introduction}

 The Ricci flow is the following evolution equation for an initial Riemannian metric $g_0$ on a $n$-dimensional manifold $M^n$:

 A classical result of Shi \cite{Shi} says that if $g_0$ is complete with sectional curvatures uniformly bounded by $K$, then \eqref{RF} admits a complete bounded curvature solution $g(t)$ on $M^n\times[0, T(n, K))$ for some time $T(n, K)>0$ depending only on $n$ and $K$.
 Extending Shi's theorem to cases of unbounded curvature, or by extending the solution for all times $t\in [0, \infty)$ under suitable conditions are of fundamental importance in Ricci flow theory and applications.
-One theme of recent prevalance is to consider manifolds satisfying some Sobolev-type control coupled with a smallness of the scale-invariant integral curvature
+One theme of recent prevalence is to consider manifolds satisfying some Sobolev-type control coupled with a smallness of the scale-invariant integral curvature

-See for instance \cite{CCL} or \cite{CHL} where short time existence of \eqref{RF} is proved assuming local control of these quantities.
+which is often referred to as the \textit{curvature concentration} (this smallness is thought of as a type of almost Euclidean condition).
+By \emph{Sobolev-type control} we typically mean the validity of an $L^2$-Sobolev inequality (see \eqref{mainthme1a}).
+Such inequalities play a fundamental role in the analysis of Riemannian manifolds and partial differential equations and, in particular, imply a Faber--Krahn inequality.
+In our setting, an $L^2$-Sobolev inequality is equivalent to boundedness of the $\bar\nu$- or $\nu$-functionals (see \cite[Section~3]{Martens}), and we will therefore also use \emph{Sobolev-type control} to refer to either of these conditions.
+See for instance \cite{CCL} or \cite{CHL} where short time existence of \eqref{RF} is proved assuming local Sobolev-type control and local smallness of the curvature concentration (see also \cite{Martens, MartensScalar, LeeTam} which were all posted after the initial submission of this manuscript).
 If one replaces the local assumptions in exchange for global ones, one may obtain stronger conclusions.
 For example, in \cite{ChanLee} a gap theorem is proved for manifolds which have nonnegative Ricci curvature, Euclidean volume growth, and globally small scale-invariant integral curvature as a consequence of rescalings of the short-time Ricci flow existence results proved in \cite{CHL}.
 Another example is the following rigidity theorem of Chen for asymptotically flat manifolds.

 \begin{thm}{\cite[Theorem A]{ChenEric}} For $n\geq 3$, there exists a dimensional constant $\delta(n)>0$ such that the following holds.
 Let $(M^n, g)$ be an asymptotically flat manifold of order $\tau>0$.
 Suppose that $(M^n,g)$ satisfies the Sobolev inequality